project-error/projecterror.dev/docs/npwd/start/Config.md

   - `default`: **true**

 :::warning
-This documentation is not yet complete, refer to source for more information.
+This documentation is not yet complete, refer to source code for more information.
 :::